 Byron's hair is purple in the games.
 In the anime, it's brown.

 Morty - In old promo art of Gold, Silver, and Crystal, he has blond hair.
-In the games proper, he has white hair.
+In the games proper, he has white hair due to palette limitations.
 In the anime, he has orange hair and is later shown with blond hair during a flashback in a Lyra episode.
 In Pokemon Stadium 2, he has brown hair.
 In the remakes, it's back to blond.

-May in the games has brown hair.
+May in the games and anime has brown hair.
 Her Pokémon Special counterpart appears to have grey hair at a lot of times.

 Erika has black hair in the games, but blue hair in the anime.